Matt Targett: Southampton

-Fulham (loan)

 On 22 January 2018, Targett joined Championship club Fulham on loan for the remainder of the season.
 He scored his first goal in a 1–1 draw with Bolton Wanderers on 10 February.
 On 26 May, he won promotion to the Premier League when Fulham beat Aston Villa 1–0 in the Championship Play-off Final, playing the full 90 minutes.

-Return to Southampton

-In his penultimate match for the Saints on 27 April 2019, Targett came on at half time for Oriol Romeu and scored his only goal for the club, in a 3–3 home draw with Bournemouth.
+In his penultimate match for Southampton on 27 April 2019, Targett came on at half time for Oriol Romeu and scored his only goal for the club, in a 3–3 home draw with Bournemouth.

 Aston Villa

-On 1 July 2019, Targett signed for newly-promoted Aston Villa for an undisclosed fee.
+On 1 July 2019, Targett signed for newly promoted Aston Villa for an undisclosed fee.
 He made his debut on 27 August in a 6–1 EFL Cup second round victory over Crewe Alexandra, although he was only able to play the first 42 minutes of the game before suffering a hamstring injury.

 He recovered and returned to the squad on 25 September, in a 3–1 victory in the next round at Brighton & Hove Albion, and then made his first Premier League start for Villa three days later in a 2–2 home draw against Burnley.
 Targett scored his first goal for Aston Villa on 19 October, defeating Brighton 2–1 at Villa Park in the fourth minute of added time.

 At the end of the 2020–21 season, Targett was the only outfield player to start all 38 Premier League matches, and was voted Players' Player of the Season by his teammates.

 Newcastle United

-On 31 January 2022, Targett joined Newcastle United on loan until the end of the 2021–22 season.
-On 8 June 2022, Targett joined the club permanently, signing a 4-year deal with the Magpies, for a reported fee of £15 million.
+On 31 January 2022, Targett joined Newcastle United on loan from Aston Villa until the end of the 2021–22 season.
+He made his debut for the club on 8 February in 3–1 victory against Everton.
+On 8 June, Targett joined the club permanently, signing a four-year contract with the Magpies, for a reported fee of £15 million.

-Middlesbrough

-On 27 August 2025, Targett Joined Middlesbrough on loan until the end of the 2025–26 season.
+On 27 August 2025, Targett joined Middlesbrough on a season-long loan.
+He made his debut for the club on 30 August in a 1–0 victory against Sheffield United after he replaced Samuel Silvera in the 46th minute.
+On 13 September, Targett scored his first goal for the club in a 2–2 draw with Preston North End.

+In June 2026, Newcastle announced Targett would leave the club in the summer when his contract expired.

+Hull City

+On 23 July 2026, Targett joined Hull City on a two-year contract, with the club holding an option for a further year.